refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### Semisupervised Learning

-Pure semisupervised learning: unlabeled data for training is not the data for predicting.
+**Pure semisupervised learning**: unlabeled data for training is not the data for predicting.

-Transductive learning: unlabeled data is both for training and predicting.
+**Transductive learning**: unlabeled data is both for training and predicting.

 There are various algorithm developed for semisupervised learning.
 See [this chapter](https://mitpress.mit.edu/sites/default/files/titles/content/9780262033589_sch_0001.pdf) for an overview of SSL.